 Why a Professional Estate Appraisal in Phoenix is Essential

-An accurate appraisal is more than just a requirement; it is a critical tool for effective estate administration and long-term financial planning.
+An accurate appraisal is more than a requirement.
+It is a critical tool for effective estate administration and long-term financial planning.

-• IRS Tax Reporting: For estates that meet federal filing thresholds, a qualified appraisal is necessary to determine the total value of the gross estate and ensure compliance with federal and state tax laws.
+- IRS Tax Reporting: A qualified appraisal determines the gross estate value and ensures compliance with federal and state tax laws.

-• Step-Up in Basis: We establish the new cost basis for beneficiaries.
-Under current tax law, inherited assets are typically “stepped up” to their value at the time of death, which can significantly reduce capital gains taxes when the property is eventually sold.
+- Step-Up in Basis: We establish the new cost basis for beneficiaries.
+Tax law typically steps up inherited assets to their value at the time of death.
+This can significantly reduce capital gains taxes when the property sells.

-• Equitable Distribution: When an estate is divided among multiple heirs, our impartial valuations ensure that the distribution of real estate or other assets is fair and mathematically sound.
+- Equitable Distribution: When an estate splits among multiple heirs, our impartial valuations ensure the real estate distribution is fair and mathematically sound.

-• Probate Court Compliance: Many jurisdictions require an inventory and appraisal of all probate assets.
-Our reports are designed to meet court standards for transparency and accuracy.
+- Probate Court Compliance: Many jurisdictions require an inventory and appraisal of all probate assets.
+We design our reports to meet court standards for transparency and accuracy.

-• Date of Death Valuations: Most estate appraisals are “retrospective,” meaning the value must reflect the market conditions on the date of death rather than the current inspection date.
-We have the expertise to research historical data and provide a precise value for any specific point in time.
+- Date of Death Valuations: Most estate appraisals are retrospective — the value must reflect market conditions on the date of death.
+We research historical data to provide a precise value for any specific point in time.

-• Support for Decision-Making: Beyond tax filings, our appraisals provide executors and trustees with the data needed to make informed decisions regarding the sale or retention of estate property.
+- Support for Decision-Making: Beyond tax filings, our appraisals give executors and trustees the data they need.
+They can make informed decisions about selling or retaining estate property.

 Defensible Data for Every Stakeholder